mbalkanloo/terraform-aws-secrets/README.md

 ## TODO
   * For additional security and ease of use/deployment, retrieve the secret input from S3.
-  * Implement a scheduled password rotation methods.
+  * Implement a scheduled password rotation strategy.